 It raised a £440 million fund in May 2019 and has $3 billion in funds under management in Europe.

 Headed up by the investor and entrepreneur Dominic Perks and fifth-generation financier Rupert Hambro, London-based Hambro Perks focuses on global investments in fast-growing technology companies.

 It has a portfolio of more than 40 companies, including Muzmatch, Pi-Top, and Seenit.

 Based in Edinburgh, Par Equity is one of the leading Scottish venture capital firms.
 It specialises in healthcare technology, fintech, IT and consumer companies and tends to invest in early-stage companies.

 Its majority-Scottish company portfolio includes the direct lending platform BondMason and semiconductor maker Dukosi.

-Founded by former Stanford classmates Maren Bannon and Jennifer Keiser Neundorfer in 2018, Jane VC focuses on investing in female-founded software businesses.
+Founded by former Stanford classmates Maren Bannon and Jennifer Keiser Neundorfer in 2018, January Ventures, formerly known as Jane VC, focuses on investing in female-founded software businesses.

 Bannon is based in London and focuses on UK companies, while Neundorfer is based in Boston in the US.